matthew-brett/barts-setup/barts_setup.md

 * Tee up next view in preview panel of switcher - typically the main chancel view with a text panel.

-You probably won't need to futz with the Switcher stream configuration, but if you do, see the Appendix.
+You probably won't need to futz with the Switcher *stream configuration*, but if you do, see the Appendix.

 ### YouTube stream setup